abhi788741/abhi788741/README.md

-# Hello I'm Abhishek Kapure 👋
+# Hello, I'm Abhishek Kapure 👋

 I'm a Data Analyst with expertise in data analysis platforms, business intelligence, and programming.
-Here's brief overview of my skills:
+Here's a brief overview of my skills:

 - Python and SQL Programming
 - Jupyter Notebook and Documentation tools